 - Acid Adjustment – Squeeze fresh lime juice or stir in vinegar to counterbalance the sharpness of salt.

-Over-salted food is a common kitchen dilemma, and many cooks have questions about how to rescue their dishes without starting over.
+Over-salted food is a shared kitchen dilemma; many cooks have questions about rescuing their dishes without starting over.
 Here are the most frequently asked questions about dealing with salty chili and other meals.

 1. Can I Use a Potato to Fix Other Salty Dishes?

 Yes, but with limitations.
 The potato trick can help in soups, stews, and broths where liquid absorption is possible.
-However, the effect is minimal and works best in thin, brothy dishes rather than thick or creamy ones.
+However, the minimal effect works best in thin, brothy dishes rather than thick or creamy ones.
 For a more detailed breakdown of how this method works, check out our article on whether a potato can remove salt from chili.

 2. How Long Should I Leave the Potato in Chili?

 Let the potato simmer for 20-30 minutes, checking periodically.
 This allows the potato to absorb some liquid, but don’t expect a dramatic reduction in saltiness.
 After this time, remove the potato to prevent it from becoming mushy and altering the chili’s texture.
-If you’re looking for an alternative, try this low-sodium chili recipe to minimize salt from the start.
+Try this low-sodium chili recipe to minimize salt if you want an alternative.

 3. Will Other Vegetables Work Like Potatoes?